rwieruch/blog_robinwieruch_content/linear-regression-gradient-descent-vectorization-javascript.md

 {{% chapter_header "Vectorization in JavaScript" "vectorization-explanation-javascript" %}}

 Imagine a training set about houses with the size of m (m = 50, each row a house) with features n (n = 1, size of a house).
 It can be expressed in a matrix.
 Furthermore, the label y (price of a house) can be expressed in a matrix too.
-If you would have a function in JavaScript, which arguments would have the whole training set in a matrix, you could split up the training set in the partial training set (matrix X) and the labels (matrix y).
+If you would have a function in JavaScript, which arguments would have the whole training set in a matrix, you could split up the training set in the unlabeled training set (matrix X) and the labels (matrix y).

 {{< highlight javascript >}}
 function init(matrix) {